moocow-the-bovine/dstar-gantry/README.txt

         <https://kaskade.dwds.de/dstar/doc/HOWTO.html#Sandbox-Testing>
         functionality for "bare-metal" dstar corpus builds.
-Use the gantry -p HTTP_PORT option to specify a host port number to map to the embedded HTTP server, and use the "docker run -d"
+Use the gantry -p HTTP_PORT option to specify a host port number to map to the embedded HTTP server, and use the gantry "-bg" or "docker run -d"
         <https://docs.docker.com/engine/reference/run/#detached--d> option
         to run the embedded container in the background.
 When you are done with manual testing, remember to terminate the running container